-- Preserves and enhances the unique international rhododendron collection - Promotes community engagement and support knowledge, pride and use - Communicates iwi stories, language and knowledge - Communicates the stories of the pioneers, garden founders and members - Promotes adventure and discovery through recreational and educational experiences through tailored events, programmes, functions and marketing - Creates an inclusive environment between Pukeiti, individuals and groups - Promotes biodiversity particularly of the regenerating rainforest and the vireya collection
+- preserves and enhances the unique international rhododendron collection - promotes community engagement and support knowledge, pride and use - communicates iwi stories, language and knowledge - communicates the stories of the pioneers, garden founders and members - promotes adventure and discovery through recreational and educational experiences through tailored events, programmes, functions and marketing - creates an inclusive environment between Pukeiti, individuals and groups - promotes biodiversity particularly of the regenerating rainforest and the vireya collection.

-1 Tupare, Hollard Gardens and Pukeiti recognised as regionally or nationally significant gardens Measure: Maintenance and enhancement of three regionally significant gardens. Ø Target (Years 1-10): Pukeiti, Tupare and Hollard Gardens maintained and enhanced in accordance with the provisions of the adopted asset management plans.
-Baseline: The three properties are maintained to the latest adopted asset management plan.
-Updated asset management plans were adopted in 2020.
-Measure: Level of use of Tupare, Hollard Gardens and Pukeiti. Ø Target (Years 1-10): Increasing the number of visitors and the number of events at each property.
-Baseline: In 2019/2020, Tupare attracted 41,616 visitors, Hollard Gardens 21,673 and Pukeiti 53,320 visitors.
+1 Tupare, Hollard Garden s and Pukeiti recognised as regionally or nationally significant gardens at the second Measure: Maintenance and enhancement of three regionally significant gardens.
+Target (Years 1-10): Pukeiti, Tupare and Hollard Gardens maintained and enhanced in accordance with the provisions of the adopted asset management plans.
+T Baseline: The three properties are maintained to the latest adopted asset management plan.
+Updated asset management plans were adopted in 2020. at a Measure: Level of use of Tupare, Hollard Gardens and Pukeiti.
+Target (Years 1-10): Increasing the number of visitors and the number of events at each property. † Baseline: In 2019/2020, Tupare attracted 41,616 visitors, Hollard Gardens 21,673 and Pukeiti 53,320 visitors.
 There were 28 events at Tupare, 33 at Hollard Gardens and 62 at Pukeiti.
 All three properties were part of the Taranaki Garden Festival .
-Measure: Access to Tupare, Hollard Gardens and Pukeiti. Ø Target (Years 1-10): Tupare, Hollard Gardens and Pukeiti open to the public daily with unrestricted free general access.
-Baseline: Tupare and Hollard Gardens have been open in this way since 2002.
+Measure: Access to Tupare, Hollard Gardens and Pukeiti.
+Target (Years 1-10): Tupare, Hollard Gardens and Pukeiti open to the public daily with unrestricted free general access.
+1 Baseline: Tupare and Hollard Gardens have been open in this way since 2002.
 Free access to Pukeiti commenced from 1 July 2010.
-2 Partnership relationship with the Puke Ariki regional museum and library Measure: Annual project for the delivery of display and presentation material. Ø Target (Years 1-10): Delivery of an annual project(s).
-Baseline: The ongoing partnership relationship with Puke Ariki continued during 2019/2020.
+2 Partnership relationship o with the Puke Ariki regional museum and library Ø. Measure: Annual project for the delivery of display and presentation material.
+Target (Years 1-10): Delivery of an annual project(s). † Baseline: The ongoing partnership relationship with Puke Ariki continued during 2019/2020.
 The partnership contributed towards a range of projects at both Puke Ariki and Aotea Utanganui-the Museum of South Taranaki.
-3 Presentation and operates sporting stadium and version of the stadium and version of the stadium and version of the states of th tion of Yarrow Stadium as one of New Zealand's premier regional enue Measure: Maintenance and development of Yarrow Stadium for a range of events and activities. Ø Target (Years 1-10): Provision of funding for the ongoing maintenance and development of Yarrow Stadium.
-Baseline: The Council commenced providing funding for the ongoing maintenance and development of Yarrow Stadium in 2012/2013.
-Current funding is focused on the repair and reinstatement of the Stadium as the stands are earthquake prone buildings.
+3 Presentation and opera sporting stadium and v ition of Yarrow Stadium as one of New Zealand's premier regional enue O Measure: Maintenance and development of Yarrow Stadium for a range of events and activities.
+Target (Years 1-10): Provision of funding for the ongoing maintenance and development of Yarrow Stadium.
+T Baseline: The Council commenced providing funding for the ongoing maintenance and development of Yarrow Stadium in 2012/2013.
+Current funding is focused on the repair and reinstatement of the

+Stadium as the stands are earthquake prone buildings.